Casey Wilson: Personal life

 Wilson lives in Los Angeles and is married to comedy writer David Caspe.
 They met in early 2010 when she auditioned for his ABC series Happy Endings.
 After working together on the show for over a year, they started dating in July 2011.
 They got engaged over Labor Day weekend in September 2013 and were married on May 25, 2014, in Ojai, California.
 They have two sons, Max Red Caspe (born May 2015) and Henry Bear Caspe (born August 24, 2017).
-Casey welcomed daughter Frances 'Frankie' Rose Caspe via surrogate in January 2023.
+They welcomed daughter Frances 'Frankie' Rose Caspe via surrogate in January 2023.

 Wilson shares her family's interest in politics.
 She was a supporter of Hillary Clinton during the 2008 presidential election and volunteered on her campaign.
 She went on the road with the Clintons in the Midwest, speaking at and introducing Hillary and Bill Clinton at campaign rallies in Iowa and Indiana.

 Wilson and her family maintain the charitable Kathy Wilson Foundation, established in 2005, which focuses on children with disabilities.
 The foundation screens three- and four-year-olds in the Alexandria community for disabilities.
 Her father Paul Wilson serves as president, with Wilson and her brother Fletcher serving as vice presidents.
 The foundation distributes donations and grants to local area preschools and childcare centers in Virginia every year.